duchallenge-team/dude/README.md

 ## Download the dataset

 The dataset is publicly available by following the links in https://rrc.cvc.uab.es/?ch=23&com=downloads.
-This requires you to register on the RRC platform, only so that we can keep track of how many particpants are interested in our competition.
+This requires you to register on the RRC platform, only so that we can keep track of how many participants are interested in our competition.
 You can also download the binaries (PDF & OCR) and unzip in a custom `data_dir`.